amitu/amitu.github.com/_posts/2013-07-18-cryptoblog.md

 You see this fine specimen of a blog, and you wonder to yourself, my god this is excellent, but what exactly is it!
-And I tell you my dear audiance, that this blog is properties never seen before, properties that have to do with Math!
+And I tell you my dear audiance, that this blog has properties never seen before, properties that have to do with Math!
 Math and cryptography!

 Anybody can write a blog.
 Blog with posts stored in mysql tables, or the new